ApeWorX/apeworx.github.io/README.md

 # Creating Documentation in the Ape Ecosystem

 If you're working on a project within the Ape ecosystem follow the steps below, they will set you up with a standard ape template for documentation and deploy them in a [GitHub Pages](https://pages.github.com/) for your repo.
-Any repo configured with GitHub Pages within the Apeworx organization will be published automatically at `https://docs.apeworx.io/your_repo_name_here`.
+Any repo configured with GitHub Pages within the ApeWorX organization will be published automatically at `https://docs.apeworx.io/your_repo_name_here`.

 ## Quick Start